rl1987/trickster.dev/tricksterblog/content/post/scraping-clutch-for-b2b-company-data.md

 can be done overnight in a small VPS despite the first script being single-threaded and the second one using only 16 threads.

+Scraped data can be further enriched via automated Google dorking or enrichment APIs to build contact lists for lead generation.
+One can also do some some additional scraping to extract company emails from their websites.